 Conferences, workshops, and advice for a better web

 In 2017, our inaugural events took place in Bristol in the southwest of England and Belfast in Northern Ireland.
-Speakers included Clearleft's Jeremy Keith, the one and only Una Kravets, CSS (and performance) wizard Harry Roberts, data visualisation designer Nadieh Bremer, sketching star Eva-Lotta Lamm — and many more.
+Speakers included Clearleft's Jeremy Keith, the one and only Una Kravets, performance wizard Harry Roberts, data visualisation designer Nadieh Bremer, sketching star Eva-Lotta Lamm — and many more.
 Check out the photos!

 Both cities have fantastic, very vibrant communities, and so it was only natural to come to them.